Matt Lane

 Matthew Lane (born September 5, 1977) is an American middle-distance runner.
 He later ran professionally for Nike.
 Lane was ranked as high as second in the US at the 3000 meters by the USATF.
+He placed 4th at the U.S. Olympic Trials in the 5,000 meters in 2000 and 2004.

 Lane is a graduate of the class of 1996 of Yarmouth High School in Yarmouth, Maine.
 There, he not only set the state record in cross country at the Augusta course (running 15:40 for 5K).

 He appeared in the film 5000 Meters, about the 2004 Team for the Athens Olympic games, and was featured in a New York Times article.

 Lane lives in Portland, Maine, with his wife, Erin Sullivan, and their daughter.
 Erin was an All-American at Stanford University and a twice Foot Locker Cross-Country Champion.
 Erin and Matt help coach cross country and indoor track at Yarmouth High School before becoming an attorney and professor at University of New Hampshire.

+In 2014, Lane was inducted into the Maine Running Hall of Fame.